 LLC taxed as a Corporation

 The LLC can also elect to be taxed as either a C Corporation or S Corporation by filing IRS Form 8832: Entity Classification Election.
-As an LLC being taxed as a Corporation, the member(s) working in the business receive a paycheck from the business with taxes taken out.
+As an LLC being taxed as a Corporation, the member(s) working in the business receives a wage from a paycheck from the business with taxes taken out.

 There are potential benefits to electing Corporation tax status.
 Any remaining profits that are left after the member receives a “reasonable salary” or “reasonable compensation” can be distributed as dividends.
 Dividends are not subject to the 15.3% self-employment tax, which could result in significant savings.
-The IRS definition of reasonable compensation varies by the type of work being done and the amount of time spent in the business, but is important to keep in mind before paying dividends.
+The IRS definition of reasonable compensation varies by the type of work being done and the amount of time spent in the business, but it is important to keep in mind before paying dividends.
+In addition to taking a reasonable wage, the owner can also take an owner’s draw, also called an owner distribution, which is a portion of the business’s profits that your business distributes to you as your payment.

-At the end of the year, all employees (whether a member or not) will receive a W-2 to enter on their personal tax return.
+At the end of the year, all employees (whether a member or not) will receive a W-2 to enter on their personal tax returns.

 Another way to receive compensation from an LLC is to work as an independent contractor.
 The member could be the independent contractor and bill the LLC for services rendered.
 This becomes a deductible expense for the LLC.